Gặp nhau cuối năm: Premise

 The show is mainly set in Heaven, where Ngọc Hoàng rules.
 He has two assistants, the gods Nam Tào and Bắc Đẩu (named after the two star constellations Crux and Big Dipper) who helps him manage affairs of the earthly kingdom.
 There are a few other characters off-handedly mentioned, but usually only Thiên Lôi (God of Thunder) is on-screen and often has to run Heaven's errands.

 Every year, Ngọc Hoàng assembles the Táo Quân(s) (Kitchen Gods) to Heaven to report the affairs in Vietnam throughout the year to him.
 Unlike the original legend, there could be multiple Táo(s), each in charge of one aspect of the country's society (such as transportation, economy, education, culture or tourism, but no politics, military or defense).
-The Táo(s) are typically named after the division they are in charge of, although in 2015 they are named after the Five Elementals (Wu Xing).
+The Táo(s) are typically named after the division they are in charge of, although in 2015 they are named after the Five Elementals (Wuxing).

 Táo(s) report directly to Ngọc Hoàng with the presence of Nam Tào and Bắc Đẩu, who often find faults in their reports and run into arguments.
 Ngọc Hoàng typically hears the stories and makes comments, but can be sarcastic and show unexpected talents and remarks.
 Although the majority of reports are done by prose, sometimes the reports can be told by other forms, such as dancing, singing or short plays.
-The reports highlight the socio-political and economical issues of the past year in Vietnam, often interpreted in a more comedic and light-hearted manner.
+The reports highlight the socio-political and economic issues of the past year in Vietnam, often interpreted in a more comedic and light-hearted manner.

 At the end of the assembly, all of the Táo(s) gather, and Ngọc Hoàng reads the final remarks.
 The show ends with the cast and presenter Thảo Vân (absent in 2022) wishing audiences a happy new year.

 Starting from 2009, in addition to the main plot, the show also includes an accompanying theme and scenario.